Summer Internship Program in Biomedical Research (SIP)

 - a curriculum vitae or resume,

-- a list of coursework and grades (please note: no transcripts need to be sent at this time),
+- a list of coursework and grades (please note: we do not need a transcript at this time),

 - a cover letter describing the applicant's research interests and career goals, and